Sport in the Isle of Man: Hockey

 There are many Manx hockey teams, with mixed, men's and ladies' leagues.
 The mixed league runs from September to December with the men's and ladies' leagues running from January to April.
 Each club has a nominated home pitch which is one of the National Sports Centres regional astro turf pitches.
-Bacchas, Vikings & Harlequins Hockey Clubs all play at the NSC in Douglas, Valkyrs Hockey Club play at the QEII High School in Peel, Castletown and Saracens Hockey Clubs play at Castle Rushen High School and Ramsey Hockey Club play at Ramsey Grammar School.
+Bacchas, Vikings & Harlequins Hockey Clubs all play at the NSC in Douglas, Valkyrs Hockey Club play at the QEII High School in Peel, Castletown Hockey Club play at Castle Rushen High School and Ramsey Hockey Club play at Ramsey Grammar School.

 The Manx Hockey Association (MHA) maintains live records of all league fixtures, results and scorers.

 The Isle of Man is also home to the annual Whit Hockey Festival.
 Held over the last weekend in May, the tournament welcomes many sides from around the UK to play mixed, men's and ladies' hockey at all levels of ability.
 Acting on behalf of the Isle of Man Government, the entire event is covered by professional photographer, John Coxon.